d30f2n/scripts/Parallel Download yt-dlp.md

 ThreadJob Module for PowerShell
 To install, run `Install-Module -Scope CurrentUser -Name ThreadJob` in PowerShell.

+## Usage
+- `yt-dlp-parallel path\to\listOfUrls.txt` will batch download URLs in parallel listed in a text document

 ## Instructions
 1. Create a PowerShell profile if you haven't before.
 You will place the script in your profile so you can run it at any time.
    ```